Atlantic mackerel: Human interaction

 The Atlantic mackerel is of commercial importance to many Atlantic fisheries, which catch it with purse seines, trawls, gill and trammel nets, and trolling lines.
 Global annual catch is typically in the range of 1 million tonnes, though a 50% spike in 2014 put this number at nearly 1.5 million tonnes.
 The United Kingdom and Norway bring in the most Atlantic mackerel, with annual catches coming in at over 166,000 tonnes and 160,000 tonnes respectively.
 In 2022 alone, Norwegian fisheries exported an estimated 6.3 billion Norwegian Kroner worth of the Atlantic mackerel.
 The majority of the mackerel caught by Norwegian fisheries is exported to countries including China, Japan, South Korea, and Vietnam.
 There are three stocks in the eastern Atlantic: one in the south, one in the west, and another in the North Sea.
 There are two populations in the Mediterranean, one in the east and one in the west.
 In the western Atlantic there are two stocks, one in the north and one in the south, for which assessments are, according to the IUCN, "highly uncertain".

 As food

 Atlantic mackerel outer meat is red meat while inner meat is white, with a strong taste desirable to some consumers.
 They are sold fresh, frozen, smoked, salted, filleted, or as steaks.
 The fish is extremely high in oil content, vitamin B_{6}, vitamin B_{12}, selenium, niacin, and omega 3, a class of fatty acids, containing nearly twice as much of the latter per unit weight as salmon.
 Unlike the King and Spanish species, Northern Atlantic mackerel are very low in mercury, and can be eaten at least twice a week according to United States Environmental Protection Agency guidelines.

+The remarkably high omega-3 and other unsaturated fatty acid concentration of the Atlantic mackerel makes it an excellent source of essential fatty acids, even when compared against the closely related Pacific chub mackerel, which is also recognised for its high omega-3 content.
+In the Government of Japan ministry's food composition tables, the Atlantic mackerel's fat content is recorded as 26.8 grams per 100 grams of edible raw fish compared to 16.8 grams for its Pacific cousin.
+Similarly, the tables list a combined 4,400 mg of EPA and DHA per 100 grams of Atlantic mackerel, notably higher than the 1,660 mg in the Pacific chub mackerel, with higher amounts also listed for other omega-3 fats such as DPA, ALA, SDA and ETA.
+The differences recorded in these tables between the total omega-3 and omega-6 contents correspond to an omega-3 to omega-6 ratio of approximately 10.3:1 for the Atlantic mackerel, and 4.9:1 for the Pacific chub mackerel, respectively.
+The Atlantic mackerel's total fat content can vary substantially by catch season.